LudumDare/ludumdare.com/content/news/2021-09-20_gamemaker-sponsors-ld49.md

 #### About GameMaker Studio 2
 GameMaker Studio 2 is the fastest and friendliest cross-platform game development technology out there.
 GameMaker Studio 2 has been completely redeveloped with usability and efficiency at its core, allowing artists and game creators to make games within a single code base and then publish them to run natively across multiple platforms including Android, iOS, HTML5, PlayStation, Xbox, Nintendo Switch, Windows Desktop, OS X, Ubuntu, Windows UWP.

 The GameMaker family of products has been downloaded more than 10 million times since 2012.
+Game Maker is part of the Opera Group.
 The team behind it is based in Dundee, Scotland and was acquired by Opera in January 2021.

 #### About Interactive Snacks
 Founded in 2020 by Mike Kasprzak, long time game industry veteran and caretaker of the popular Ludum Dare "game jam" event.
 Interactive Snacks Limited is a Canadian company that operates Ludum Dare.
 Ludum Dare is a trademark of Interactive Snacks Limited.
 Learn more at [interactivesnacks.com](https://interactivesnacks.com).